Pat Boran was born in Portlaoise in 1963 and has long since lived in Dublin.

-In addition to poetry he has published numerous short stories in magazines on radio.
+In addition to poetry he has published numerous short stories in magazines and on radio.
 A collection, Strange Bedfellows was published in 1991 while a short fiction title for children, All the Way from China (1999), was a finalist for the Bisto Book of the Year Award.
 His non-fiction titles include the humorous memoir, The Invisible Prison: Scenes from an Irish Childhood (2009), the writers’ handbook The Portable Creative Writing Workshop (various editions) and A Short History of Dublin (2000).